Patient safety incident response plan

 PSIRF allows organisations to explore patient safety incidents relevant to their context and the populations served.
 Through our analysis of patient safety insights during our PSIRF Planning Away Day we have determined 10 patient safety priorities with 5 identified as requiring a Patient Safety Incident Investigation (PSII), known locally as a Learning Response.
 These are areas where patient safety risk is known to exist, and it is judged that a series of local targeted Learning Responses will deliver learning and improvement.

-We will undertake a minimum of 3 index case Learning Responses for the 5 patient safety priorities highlighted below.
-This will allow us to apply a systems-based approach to learning from these incidents, exploring multiple interacting contributory factors.
+A systems-based approach to learning will be taken, exploring the work systems and processes through reviewing reported incidents, engaging with subject experts, talking to those involved, observations and other quality pillars.
 Repeat responses will be avoided when sufficient learning is available to enable the development and implementation of a safety improvement plan.
 We will use the outcomes of Learning Responses to inform our patient safety improvement planning and work.

 Learning Response Learning Response applied because contributory factors are not well understood and local improvement work is minimal, providing the greatest potential for new learning and improvement. |